-Hurricane Florence made landfall on Friday 14th September 2018, with the centre of the storm striking Wrightsville Beach in North Carolina, with gales of up to 90mph (150 km/h).
+Hurricane Florence made landfall on Friday, 14th September 2018, with the storm’s centre striking Wrightsville Beach in North Carolina, with gales of up to 90mph (150 km/h).

 August to October is peak hurricane season when conditions are primed to create the perfect storm.
-Storms that are strongest originate off the west coast of Africa because they have two weeks worth of warm water to build up over.
+The strongest storms originate off the west coast of Africa because they have two weeks’ worth of warm water to build up over.

-The storm started to form as the result of an area of low pressure over Western Africa.
-High levels of moisture in the air and low wind sheer formed showers and thunderstorms.
-Easterly trade winds transported the weather system west north-west across the Atlantic.
-After travelling 2000km across the Atlantic an eye formed signifying the birth of a tropical storm.
+The storm started to form due to an area of low pressure over Western Africa.
+High moisture levels in the air and low wind sheer formed showers and thunderstorms.
+Easterly trade winds transported the weather system west north-west across the Atlantic, after travelling 2000km across the Atlantic an eye formed signifying the birth of a tropical storm.

-Hurricanes start within 5º and 30º north and south of the equator where surface sea temperatures reach at least 26.5ºC.
+Hurricanes start within 5º and 30º north and south of the equator, where surface sea temperatures reach at least 26.5ºC.
 The air above the warm sea is heated and rises.
 This causes low pressure.
-As the air rises it cools then condenses, forming clouds.
+As the air rises, it cools and then condenses, forming clouds.
 The air around the weather system rushes in to fill the gap caused by the rising air.
 The air begins to spiral.
-This is caused by the spinning movement of the earth.
+The spinning movement of the earth causes this.

-Florence stayed strong because there was no land in its path across the Atlantic to slow the storm’s progress.
-The hurricane reached category 4 as it approached the east coast of the USA.
-However, it reduced to a category 1 when it made landfall and was subsequently downgraded to a tropical depression. the tweet below shows Florence’s route across the Atlantic.
+Florence stayed strong because no land was in its path across the Atlantic to slow the storm’s progress.
+The hurricane reached category four as it approached the east coast of the USA.
+However, it reduced to category 1 when it made landfall and was subsequently downgraded to a tropical depression.
+The tweet below shows Florence’s route across the Atlantic.

 Up to 1.7 million people were ordered to evacuate across the US states of South Carolina, North Carolina and Virginia.
 TV news encouraged people to evacuate.
 The video below is an example that was broadcast on local TV networks.